 There are several versions of JCasGen.
 The basic version reads an XML descriptor which contains a type system descriptor, and generates the corresponding Java Class Models for those types.
-Variants exist for the Eclipse environment that allow merging the newly generated Java source code with previously augmented versions; see Section 5.4, "Augmenting the generated Java Code" in UIMA References for a discussion of how the Java Class Models can be augmented by adding additional methods and fields.
+Variants exist for the Eclipse environment that allow merging the newly generated Java source code with previously augmented versions.